 Conclusion

 This contribution proposes a tool called Pre-Sample Adaptive Offset (Pre-SAO), operating jointly with the deblocking filter to further refine the luma and chroma channels.
 Results show averaged luma-chroma gains of approximately 0.7%, 0.5% and 0.5% for All Intra, Random Access, and Low Delay B, respectively.
-An alternative configuration of the proposal, operating on the CTU level in terms of parameter signalling, reportedly results in averaged luma-chroma gains of approximately 0.5% (AI), 0.x% (RA), and 0.x% (LB).
+An alternative configuration of the proposal, operating on the CTU level in terms of parameter signalling, reportedly results in averaged luma-chroma gains of approximately 0.5% (AI), 0.3% (RA), and 0.2% (LB) when calculating the Pre-SAO parameters individually per CTU, and virtually the same BD-rate gains as the slice-level Pre-SAO configuration when calculating the parameters per slice (but signalling CTU-wise).

 Appendix: Syntax and Semantics Specification